mfgoes/mfgoes/README.md

 ### Hi there 👋

 Hi, I'm Mischa, a UX designer and game developer from Amsterdam. <br>
-Creating solutions for people and brands. <br>
+Creating solutions for people and art for myself.
+I strive for FIRE so I can focus on my creative endeavors. <br>

 ### See my design work
 - Portfolio: https://mfgoes.github.io/portfolio/